Tree Trimming & Vegetation

 - We encourage members to maintain their trees BEFORE they interfere with power lines and equipment.
 Don’t trim any vegetation growing on or near overhead power lines.
 Only specially trained line-clearing professionals should work around power lines.
 Be sure to locate a licensed and insured contractor to trim your trees.

 To deliver the best service to members, we appreciate you making sure crews have access to power lines that run through gated portions of your property.
-Please call us with gate access codes we can keep on file with your account if your gate doesn’t have a Glades Electric lock.
+Please be sure your gate has a Glades Electric lock or that you have provided your gate access code to GEC to keep on file.